flynnjh/portfolio/README.md

-# The source code to my personal website, with all personal information removed.
+# ⚠️ This is my old portfolio/personal website; it is not in use nor is it maintained. ⚠️

-⚠️ This is my old portfolio/personal website; it is not in use nor is it maintained. ⚠️
+The source code to my (old) personal website, with all personal information removed.

 ![](./example/fullsize.png)